alexsiebelmckenna/seattleairbnbEDA/README.md

 # Udacity Data Science Nanodegree Project 1: Write a Blog Post

-# Seattle Airbnb EDA: Are Airbnb management companies really worth it?
+<h2>Seattle Airbnb EDA: Are Airbnb management companies really worth it?</h2>

-In the attached notebook to investigate whether property management companies offer good occupancy rates when compared to individually-hosted listings.
+In the attached notebook I investigate whether property management companies offer better occupancy rates than individually-hosted listings.
 This analysis follows CRISP-DM methodology, as outlined in the following steps:

-# Business understanding
+<h2>Business understanding</h2>

 Should individuals let property management companies handle their Airbnb listings for a cut?
 Questions: